 The Sports Management concentration for the MAA is designed for people working in a variety of sports organizations.
 These include National Governing Bodies of Amateur Sports, international organizations such as the International Olympic Committee and its subsidiaries, charitable institutions, professional and amateur sports organizations, as well as college and university Departments of Athletics.
 Many graduates of sports management programs work in institutions of higher education for student services where facilities are managed and physical activities such as intra-murals are programmed and supervised.

-To fulfill the requirements for this MAA program and concentration, students must complete:
+To fulfill the requirements for this concentration, students must complete the following 36 semester hours: